AmbulnzLLC/devops-scratch/deploy-docs/readme.md

 Login to the [Route 53 control panel for ambulnz-dev.com](https://console.aws.amazon.com/route53/home?region=us-west-2#resource-record-sets:ZQX48K9VKMJTV).
 Create a new A-Type recordset and make a note of the name.
 Set alias to true and point the alias to your load balancer.

-If everything works correctly, you should now be able to navigate to your new domain.
+If everything works correctly, you should now be able to navigate to your new domain and login to the web requester using credentials from the sandbox environment.

 ## Coda: Cleaning up assets